virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at (one of these parameters is required)
-- `path` - path, where a file is available
+- `path` - path where a file is available
 - `replacements` - list of replacements within the node's configuration files
     - `pattern` - regular expressions to find a string (e.g. *app\\.host\\.url\\s*=\\s*.**)
     - `replacement` - string to replace.
 Herewith, you can use as replacement any string value, including any combination of <a href="http://docs.cloudscripting.com/reference/placeholders" target="_blank">placeholders</a>.